top of page

 Beginner’s Guide to Buying Your First Wetsuit for the Oregon Coast

 If you’re planning to surf on the Oregon Coast, your wetsuit isn’t just gear—it’s your lifeline.
 It keeps you warm, comfortable, and in the water long enough to actually improve.
+From what we’ve seen teaching beginners every season, most people start with the same mindset:

 “I need the thickest wetsuit possible.”